+DATABASE\NAME

-DATABASE\NAME The name of the database.
+The name of the database.
+If using sqlite3, this is the path to the database file.

+DATABASE\USER

-DATABASE\USER The username to use to connect to the database.
+The username to use to connect to the database.
+(Not used with sqlite3)

+DATABASE\PASSWORD

-DATABASE\PASSWORD The password for the user account used to connect to the database.
+The password for the user account used to connect to the database.
+(Not used with sqlite)

+DATABASE\HOST

-DATABASE\HOST The host on which your MySQL databse resides.
+The host on which your database resides.
+Set to empty string for localhost.
+(Not used with sqlite3)

+DATABASE\PORT

-DATABASE\PORT The destination port used by MySQL.
+The destination port used by the task queue.
+Set to empty string for default.
+(Not used with sqlite3)

-Access-list Management settings These are various settings that control what files may be modified, by various tools and libraries within the Trigger suite.
+Access-list Management settings

+These are various settings that control what files may be modified, by various tools and libraries within the Trigger suite.
 These settings are specific to the functionality found within the trigger.acl module.

+IGNORED\ACLS

-IGNORED\ACLS This is a list of FILTER names of ACLs that should be skipped or ignored by tools.
+This is a list of FILTER names of ACLs that should be skipped or ignored by tools.
 These should be the names of the filters as they appear on devices.
 We want this to be mutable so it can be modified at runtime.

+NONMOD ACLS

-NONMOD\ACLS This is a list of FILE names of ACLs that shall not be modified by tools.
+This is a list of FILE names of ACLs that shall not be modified by tools.
 These should be the names of the files as they exist in FIREWALL\DIR.
 Trigger expects ACLs to be prefixed with 'acl.'.

+VIPS

-VIPS This is a dictionary mapping of real IP to external NAT IP address for used by your connecting host(s) (aka jump host).
-This is used primarily by load\acl in the event that a connection from a real IP fails (such as via tftp) or when explicitly passing the -no-vip flag.
+This is a dictionary mapping of real IP to external NAT IP address for used by your connecting host(s) (aka jump host).
+This is used primarily by load\acl in the event that a connection from a real IP fails (such as via tftp) or when explicitly passing the --no-vip flag.